wallaceespindola/flashcards-app/README.md

 ## CSV Format

-Your CSV files should follow this format (file delimiter is ;):
+Your CSV textual files should follow this format (question/answer delimiter is ;):

 ```csv
 question;answer
 What is the capital of France?;Paris